Charan45c4/StockPrediction/README.md

 This project is a web application built with Flask that predicts stock closing prices utilizing LSTM (Long Short-Term Memory) neural networks.
 It allows users to input a company code, which fetches historical stock data from a corresponding CSV file, visualizes trends, and provides predicted future values using deep learning techniques.

-Features
+Features:

-Interactive web interface for stock prediction.
+- Interactive web interface for stock prediction.

-Input a stock's company code to analyze its historical prices.
+- Input a stock's company code to analyze its historical prices.

-Data visualization: closing price, sales volume, and moving averages.
+- Data visualization: closing price, sales volume, and moving averages.

-LSTM model training and prediction on the fly.
+- LSTM model training and prediction on the fly.

-Comparison of actual and predicted values.
+- Comparison of actual and predicted values.

-Results presented with interactive plots and tables.
+- Results presented with interactive plots and tables.

-Technologies Used
+Technologies Used:

-Python (Flask, Pandas, NumPy)
+- Python (Flask, Pandas, NumPy)

-Matplotlib for visualizations
+- Matplotlib for visualizations

-scikit-learn for data preprocessing
+- scikit-learn for data preprocessing

-Keras with TensorFlow backend for deep learning (LSTM)
+- Keras with TensorFlow backend for deep learning (LSTM)

-HTML templates for the web interface
+- HTML templates for the web interface